 Dean of Students and Assistant Professor of Law

 - J.D., University of California, Los Angeles, 1987

 - B.A., University of California, Los Angeles, 1984, summa cum laude

-Professor Schultz is a two-time graduate of UCLA.
+Dean Schultz is a two-time graduate of UCLA.
 He earned summa cum laude and Phi Beta Kappa honors with his bachelor's degree in 1984 and graduated from the UCLA School of Law in 1987.
-Immediately following law school, Professor Schultz served as a law clerk to the Honorable Stephen V. Wilson of the U.S. District Court for the Central District of California.
+Immediately following law school, Dean Schultz served as a law clerk to the Honorable Stephen V. Wilson of the U.S. District Court for the Central District of California.

-Professor Schultz loves to teach and is delighted to be teaching in Pepperdine's London Program in fall 2015, returning to the Malibu campus for the spring semester.
-For the past seven years, Professor Schultz has taught a variety of upper-division courses, including Employment Law, Remedies, California Civil Procedure, and Advanced Litigation Writing.
-Professor Schultz tries to infuse different teaching techniques into his classes, including having students download and read whole cases and statutes in Employment Law in lieu of using a traditional casebook.
-Prior to teaching upper-division courses, Professor Schultz taught a first-year Legal Research and Writing course for five years.
-Professor Schultz also has significant responsibility for the law school's first-year academic support program.
+Dean Schultz loves to teach and has been teaching courses at Pepperdine since 2005.
+For the past eight years, Dean Schultz has taught a variety of upper-division courses, including Employment Law, California Civil Procedure, Remedies, and Advanced Litigation Writing.
+This year, Dean Schultz will be teaching Employment Law in the fall and California Civil Procedure in the spring.
+In the spring he will also teach Law Exam Workshop II, an academic support course designed to help first-year students improve on exams.
+Dean Schultz tries to infuse different teaching techniques into his classes, including having students download and read whole cases and statutes in Employment Law in lieu of using a traditional casebook.

-Professor Schultz has been honored to receive Pepperdine University's Howard A. White Award for Teaching Excellence.
-He has received the law school's Professor of the Year award three times and he has been selected by numerous classes to serve as their graduation breakfast speaker.
+Dean Schultz has been honored to receive Pepperdine University's Howard A. White Award for Teaching Excellence.
+He has received the law school's Professor of the Year award four times and he has been selected by numerous classes to serve as their graduation breakfast speaker.